ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/list.md

 ---
 layout: layouts/dashboards.njk
-title: List chart definition
+title: List chart
 subsection: Visualisation definition
 ---

-The list visualisation type represents data as a simple list visualisation.
+The `list` visualisation type represents data as a simple list visualisation.

 ## When to use